bajibpathan/python-journey/Day-26_NATOPhoneticAlphabet/README.md

 ## 🙌 Credits

 Inspired by Dr. Angela Yu’s 100 Days of Code Python Bootcamp project.
-Recreated and customized by Baji Pathan for learning and educational purposes.
+Recreated for learning and educational purposes.

 ---